particle-iot/spark-sdk-android/README.md

 }
 ```

-and make sure your _main project_ gradle file contains the following (it's probably already there, since it's the default):
+Also note that the SDK is only hosted on JCenter, but not Maven Central; on the off chance that you don't have it already, you should make sure that your top-level Gradle file contains the following:

 ```gradle
 allprojects {